 The liner “Lusitania” sailed from New York on 1st May 1915 on a voyage to Liverpool with a total of 1962 person on board.
 As about 2pm on 7th May she way torpedoed by German Submarine “U20” off the Irish coast 12 miles from the Old Head of Kinsale.

-The grave closest to the road holds 23 bodes, the one adjacent to this, 52 bodies, and the one furthest from the road, 69 bodies.
-25 Bodies are buried in 20 private graves in sections B and D of this cemetery.
+The grave closest to the road holds 23 bodies, the one adjacent to this 52 bodies, and the one furthest from the road 69 bodies.
+25 bodies are buried in 20 private graves in sections B and D of this cemetery.
 Of the 169 victims buried here 85 were male and 84 female.